asparc/AutoMatlab/README.md

 - run matlab command (sublime variables accepted, extended with $line, $package_parent, $package_member)

-- Only for windows, so far
+- Only for windows, not for Mac or Linux

+- Explain Ctrl+Space.... and that you have to press it twice because of Sublime....